 Rave was published in English by Tokyopop as Rave Master for 32 volumes from February 11, 2003 to February 10, 2009, until their license with Kodansha expired.
 Del Rey later gained the license and published the final three volumes in a single omnibus on May 24, 2011.
+Kodansha Comics USA digitally published the entire series in single volumes on October 3, 2017.
 It was also published in Spanish by Norma Editorial from February 2004 to February 2010.